jamiebyer/climate-change-graph/README.md

-# Climate Change Demos
+# Climate Change Graphs
-## Bloomberg Graphs
-An interactive graph based on the climate change graph [here](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/).
-The plot shows the impacts of various natural and human forcings on global temperature.
+This dashboard shows the impacts of various natural and human forcings on global temperature anomaly.
+It is hosted [here](https://climate-change-graphs.herokuapp.com/).
+These graphs are based on the climate change graph [here](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/).